amoeba-rb/amoeba/README.md

 This example does the same thing as the inclusive style example, it will copy the post's tags and authors but not its comments.
 As with inclusive style, there is no need to explicitly enable amoeba when specifying fields to exclude.

-The exclusive style, when used, will automatically disable any other style that was previously selected, so if you selected include fields, and then you choose some exclude fields, the `exclude_field` method will disable the previously slected inclusive style and wipe out any corresponding include fields.
+The exclusive style, when used, will automatically disable any other style that was previously selected, so if you selected include fields, and then you choose some exclude fields, the `exclude_association` method will disable the previously slected inclusive style and wipe out any corresponding include fields.

 #### Cloning